Automatic parking: Development

 In 1992, Volkswagen proposed an automatic parking technology using four-wheel steering in its IRVW (Integrated Research Volkswagen) Futura concept car, allowing it to move sideward for parallel parking.
 However, no commercial version of this technology was ever offered.

 The idea of four-wheel steering has been revisited in an electric vehicle ROboMObil of the German Aerospace Center.
 The vehicle stops in front of an empty parking spot and re-orients its four wheels in the perpendicular direction (leaving rubber marks on the road) to prepare for subsequent sideward motion.

 In 2004, a group of Linköping University students working with Volvo developed a project Evolve.
 The Evolve car can automatically perform parallel parking by using sensors and a computer to control steering, acceleration and braking of Volvo S60.

 An automatic parking system uses various methods to detect objects around the vehicle.
 Sensors installed on the front and rear bumpers can act as both a transmitter and a receiver.
 These sensors emit a signal that will be reflected back when it encounters an obstacle near the vehicle.
 Then, the car will use the time of flight to determine the position of the obstacle.
-Other systems use cameras, e.g. Omniview technology, or radars to detect obstacles and measure the parking space size and distance from the roadside.
+Other systems use cameras, e.g. omniview technology, or radars to detect obstacles and measure the parking space size and distance from the roadside.

 An automatic parking system has been shown to improve comfort and safety by reducing the level of stress people feel when manual steering for parallel parking and garage parking maneuvers.

+For articulated vehicle automatic parking systems, artificial intelligence (AI) techniques have been employed, such as adaptive neuro fuzzy inference systems (ANFIS) and fuzzy C-means (FCM).
+Unlike regular cars, these vehicles need advanced technology to control their movements and avoid problems like jackknifing, where the trailer swings out of control.